Right now, there are common weeds lurking in your local park, school, and backyard that could maim, scar, and even kill you.

 Most of which could be lurking around the corner.

-Poison Hemlock –toxic fumes, oils and immediate affects on your health.
+- Poison Hemlock –toxic fumes, oils, and immediate effects on your health.

-Pokeweed – deceivingly delicious looking fruit that kills children each year.
+- Pokeweed – a deceivingly delicious-looking fruit that kills children each year.

 Read on to learn how to identify these common killers and what evil little secret is keeping them coming back year after year.

-Removing these toxic plants bare handed can have life threatening consequences or painful rash that can scar for life.
+Removing these toxic plants bare-handed can have life-threatening consequences or a painful rash that can scar for life.

 Professional goat herders who have certification and extensive experience in goat herd management say otherwise.

-Every goat farmer or herder that I have interviewed all say the same thing, goats can eat toxic weeds.
+Every goat farmer or herder that I have interviewed says the same thing, goats can eat toxic weeds.

-Not only are goats the safest choice for weed management, these furry critters clean up any remaining parts of the plant that could cause a life threatening reaction for up to 3 years!
+Not only are goats the safest choice for weed management, but these furry critters also clean up any remaining parts of the plant that could cause a life-threatening reaction for up to 3 years!